Hurricane season preparedness: How to minimize prep costs

 - Costco Anywhere Visa by Citi: Earn 4 percent cash back on gas (up to $7,000 annually; 1 percent thereafter); 3 percent unlimited cash back on restaurants and travel.

 - Blue Cash Everyday® Card from American Express: Earn unlimited 2 percent cash back at U.S. gas stations.

 - Chase Sapphire Preferred: Earn unlimited 2 points per dollar spent on travel and dining purchases.

 Remember to check out your card’s online shopping portal, which may yield additional benefits for hurricane purchases.

-- If you’re using the Citi Double Cash card, Citi’s Bonus Cash Center features opportunities to earn 2 percent cash back at Home Depot and 1 percent cash back at Lowe’s.
+If you’re using the Citi Double Cash card, for example, Citi’s Bonus Cash Center features opportunities to earn 2 percent cash back at Home Depot and 1 percent cash back at Lowe’s.

 Combining your credit card purchases with an online shopping app is another way to increase hurricane spending rewards.

 - Ebates offers cash back at more than 2,500 stores, with deals including up to 10 percent cash back at Walmart, 2.5 percent cash back at Ace Hardware, and up to 7 percent cash back on travel booked through Travelocity.